 Second, is that it’s better hidden.

 But, it requires a little common sense.
 Most of the camo exteriors on the blinds are different.
-It’s really important to find one that blends into the area.
+It’s essential to find one that blends into the area.

 The easiest way to do this is by seeing the foliage of a particular area where you want to hunt, taking a photo, and comparing the exterior camo patterns with your image.

-Buying the right kind of blind would help in brushing a ground blind more efficiently.
+Buying the right kind of blind would help brush a ground blind more efficiently.

-Finding tree leaves to create a natural camouflage ground blind can give you a huge advantage on a hunt.
+Finding tree leaves to create a natural camouflage ground blind can give you a significant advantage on a hunt.

-Try to cover your ground blind in a schematic pattern and really cover up the surface area.
+Try to cover your ground blind in a schematic pattern and cover up the surface area.

-I usually focus on the entire front side of the blind and a portion of the sides. this is pretty dependant on where you’re set up.
+I usually focus on the entire front side of the blind and a portion of the sides.
+This is pretty dependent on where you’re set up.

-I like to hunt from a high position with one entry and exit point so I can focus on one area.
-This allows me to only have to cover up 1 specific face of the blind wall.
+I like to hunt from a high position with one entry and exit point to focus on one area.
+This allows me only to cover up one specific face of the blind wall.

 If you cover the whole circumference of your ground blind, avoid covering the windows.

-You don’t have to cover the windows as the internal blackout prevents any whitetail or waterfowl from seeing inside.
+You don’t have to cover the windows; the internal blackout prevents any whitetail or waterfowl from seeing inside.
 Don’t go overboard!

-After you have placed brush around your ground blind, observe your brushed blind from all angles.
+After placing the brush around your ground blind, observe your brushed blind from all angles.

 Make sure that the lower portions are also covered entirely.
 It is also vital to secure your ground blind.